 New Innovations in Online Research-Gathering Tools

-Your experience studying communications in a liberal arts university environment will equip you with the sharp critical thinking and analytical skills you’ll need to succeed in the field of journalism.
-You’re made for this work if you’re already a curious person, and interested in experiencing other cultures from the inside out when you study abroad.
+Your experience studying communications will equip you with the sharp critical thinking and analytical skills you’ll need to succeed.
+You’re made for this work if you’re already a curious person, and interested in experiencing other cultures when you study abroad.
 The research skills you develop in school can help you turn this curiosity into a career.

-Research and fact-finding has always been an integral aspect of journalism jobs.
-As the Internet expands and reshapes our communications landscape, it offers useful digital tools that take student research far beyond Google.
+Research and fact-finding has always been integral to journalism.
+As the Internet expands and reshapes our communications landscape, it offers useful digital tools that take research far beyond Google.

-Let’s say you’re looking for an academic or scientific source for an assignment when you study abroad.
-You can try CORE and BASE, open access search engines that generate trusted, peer-reviewed, and ad-free results.
-Or consider exploring the online Electronic Data-Gathering, Analysis, and Retrieval System (EDGAR) when your assignments could benefit from research into public international policy documents.
-Favored by professional journalists, these tools can help you cut through the noise and find the precise stats and quotes you need.
+When you study abroad, you can try CORE and BASE: open access search engines that generate trusted, peer-reviewed, and ad-free results.
+Or, consider exploring the online Electronic Data-Gathering, Analysis, and Retrieval System (EDGAR) when looking for public international policy documents.
+Favored by professional journalists, these tools can help you find the precise information you need.

 Futuristic Fieldwork: Study Abroad Students Practice Multimedia Storytelling

-Today’s digital audiences want to engage with more than just black and white text.
-With simple digital tools like your phone, you can improve your reporting with location-specific, visually enhanced work.
+Today’s digital audiences want to engage with more than just text.
+With simple digital tools like your phone, you can improve your reporting with visually enhanced work.

 While you earn your communications bachelor degree abroad, take advantage of site-specific multimedia reporting techniques like Storify and Co Everywhere.
 These tools make it easy to aggregate information related to a particular topic at hand, through search-engine optimized (SEO) keywords and ‘hashtagged’ data.
-You can also use them to add your work to the broader network of media in your area – creating ‘story maps’ digitally anchored to the places (Roman neighborhoods, landmarks, etc.) where you created them.
+You can also use them to add your work to the broader network of media in your area—creating ‘story maps’ digitally anchored to specific places.

-You’ll also be able to access digital photography courses at international schools like JCU, which help communications-career hopefuls like you hone your craft.
-Adding photojournalism to your skillset won’t only make for more interesting and professional-looking work, but will also help you stand out on the employment and post-graduate application scene.
+You’ll also be able to access digital photography courses at JCU, which help communications career hopefuls hone their craft.
+Adding photojournalism to your skillset won’t only make for more interesting and professional work, but will also help you stand out on the employment and postgraduate application scene.

 Video Production Tools to Master While You Study Communications in Rome